 - loss of range of motion

 - improper healing if the graft is rejected by

-should wait until the child is older and the growth plates have formed into
+should wait until your child is older and their growth plates have formed into

 Rehabilitation is key to the success of ACL reconstruction.

 most likely have a follow-up appointment with your doctor or surgeon within a